marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/dec-alpha-options.rst

   Indicate whether GCC should generate code to use the optional BWX, CIX, FIX and MAX instruction sets.
-The default is to use the instruction sets supported by the CPU type specified via :option:`-mcpu` = option or that of the CPU on which GCC was built if none is specified.
+The default is to use the instruction sets supported by the CPU type specified via :option:`-mcpu=` option or that of the CPU on which GCC was built if none is specified.

 .. option:: -mfloat-vax, -mfloat-ieee